SeldonIO/tempo/docs/examples/basic/README.md

 ## Prerequisites

+  * rclone and conda installed.
-Run this notebook within the `seldon-examples` conda environment.
+  * Run this notebook within the `seldon-examples` conda environment.
 Details to create this can be found [here]().

 ## Architecture